 - Multi-Function – It pressure cooks, slow cooks, browns, steams, water bath cans, and pressure cans.

-- Less Watching – You do not need to watch this canner like a hawk to make sure the pressure is right like you do with traditional stovetop canners.
+- Less Watching – You do not need to watch this canner like a hawk to make sure the pressure is right as you do with traditional stovetop canners.

 - More Consistent Canning – The canner maintains everything at an even temperature and your heat/pressure does not fluctuate as they normally do on a stovetop.